Spirals-Team/hadoop-benchmark/README.md

  This approach automatically balances the job-parallelism and job-throughput based on the memory utilization of the whole Hadoop cluster.

  To start Self-balancing Scenario, all commands used are similar to those in Section 3.
- But the 'local_cluster' configuration file should be replaced with the 'self-balancing-example/local_cluster' file.
+ But the `local_cluster` configuration file should be replaced with the `self-balancing-example/local_cluster` file.
  The commands should be like:
  ```sh
 	 $ CONFIG=scenarios/self-balancing-example/local_cluster ./cluster.sh start-hadoop